 Costs based on ability to pay

-The Health and Wellness Center accepts most private and public insurances, including Medicaid and CHP+.
-The center offers fee-for-service and a sliding-fee-scale based on federal poverty guidelines.
-No student enrolled is ever turned away for inability to pay for services provided by the school-based health center.
+The Health and Wellness Centers accept most private and public insurances, including Medicaid and CHP+.
+The centers offers fee-for-service and a sliding-fee-scale based on federal poverty guidelines.
+No student enrolled is ever turned away for inability to pay for services provided by a school-based health center.

 Minors and Healthcare Services

-As of the end of the 2019 Colorado legislative session, per Colorado Revised Statute 12-43-201 (9)(a) “a minor who is 12 years of age or older, with or without the consent of the minor’s parent or legal guardian,” may consent to receive psychotherapy services “if the mental health professional determines that: (a) the minor is knowingly and voluntarily seeking such services, (b) the provision of psychotherapy services is clinically indicated and necessary to the minor’s well-being.”
+Colorado HB 19-1120 was signed into law and went into effect on May 16, 2019.
+HB 19-1120 lowered the age of consent for psychotherapy services from 15 years old to 12 years old or older.
+Per Colorado Revised Statute 12-43-201 (9)(a) “a minor who is 12 years of age or older, with or without the consent of the minor’s parent or legal guardian,” may consent to receive psychotherapy services “if the mental health professional determines that: (a) the minor is knowingly and voluntarily seeking such services, (b) the provision of psychotherapy services is clinically indicated and necessary to the minor’s well-being.”

 Per Colorado Revised Statute 13-22-105, minors can self-refer/consent to the following services: contraceptive services, sexually transmitted infection services, prenatal care and general medical care for the minor’s child.
 Parental consent is not required in any medical facility in the State of Colorado for these services.

-As part of its many services, the Health and Wellness Center does provide fact-based reproductive health/contraception information and counseling, contraception, sexually-transmitted infection counseling and testing and prenatal care.
+As part of its many services, Every Child Pediatrics’ Health and Wellness Centers provide fact-based reproductive health/contraception information and counseling, contraception, sexually transmitted infection counseling and testing and prenatal care.
 Research shows that teens are much more likely to share important health-related information with trusted adults, including student-based health center staff.
 The Health and Wellness Center staff strongly encourage adolescents to engage in an open dialogue with their parents/guardians about all aspects of their health care.